1969 Dodge Charger Hemi Daytona

 Buddy Baker drove the #88 1969 Dodge Charger Hemi Daytona during the inaugural Talladega 500.
 This was the first time it had ever been raced, and the ’69 Daytona not only won the race, it was the first time in NASCAR history anyone had ever broken the 200 MPH mark on the track.
 This happened on March 24, 1970!
 That was a high-water mark that many drivers had aspired to, but none had ever made before.

-I don’t know about you, but the thought of going 200 MPH in a 1969 model car with no air bags, very little safety gear, very basic brakes, barely sufficient tires, and no tube chassis would make me cringe!
+I don’t know about you, but the thought of going 200 MPH in a 1969 model car is daunting.
+These cars had no air bags, very little safety gear, very basic brakes, barely sufficient tires, and no tube chassis!
 The guys that raced back then had courage, for sure, The ’69 Daytona continued to win more races and set more records and was successful for several years.
 The Daytona was also part of the reason Richard Petty came back to Mopar in 1970 to drive the 1970 Plymouth Superbird, which shares many of the characteristics of the Daytona.
 It would not surprise me if the guys that built this car worked on the Dodge Tomahawk project too!

 Dodge ended up building 503 1969 Dodge Charger Hemi Daytona cars, due to the high demand by the public after seeing the car break the record for NASCAR.
 Everyone wanted to own the monster that broke the 200MPH mark on the track and beat Ford.
 Out of the 503 made, only 70 of them were equipped with the 426 Hemi.
 Most of those were used up as race cars.
 Out of those 70 Hemi cars, only 20 of them had a 4 speed manual transmission.